Here’s Why Medical Device Regulatory Compliance is a Business Decision

 - DeNova Sciences: Pharmaceutical Assessment with Artificial Skin

 Essure, sold by Bayer, was approved via the 510(k) process.
 This route exempts medical devices from clinical trials if they are proven to be substantially equivalent to a similarly marketed device.
 As a result, any clinical data obtained from abbreviated studies would be inadequate to give credible and representative conclusions about device safety and performance.
 Should Bayer have conducted a full randomised, blinded clinical investigation instead?
 The answer to this question should be derived from sensible business decision-making, and not a regulatory one.
+ExitGuide helps small business owners sell their companies when it is needed.
 Fully understanding product characteristics from both benefit and risk perspectives is a vital underpinning of the value proposition for medical devices.
 The primary customers of medical devices are the end-users and/or patients whose requirements should rightfully take precedence above, beyond and despite regulatory rules.

 A potent business tool specific to medical devices that could help to address this is the ISO14971 risk management standard.
 The requirements of this standard are the same for all medical devices regardless of risk classification and approval pathways.
 It requires all device manufacturers to take every reasonable step to ensure that risk levels are reduced as low as possible.
 Vis versa, shorter approval pathways for lower risk devices do not offer any relief to risk reduction measures.
 Therefore, if a full-fledged clinical trial is needed to provide a complete risk/benefit profile for a device, then this should be done despite the regulatory process.
 This means that a risk management process for a 510(k) approval should not necessarily be less thorough than for a PMA.